phone

 • Trip Length: 7 days

-• Rates include: Transport within Chicago, lodging, breakfast, lunch, dinner, evening event tickets and group tours
+• Rates include: Transport within Chicago, lodging, breakfast, lunch, dinner, event tickets, and group tours

 • Not included: Airfare to Chicago O'Hare Airport (ORD)